pericles-tpt/pretty_fast_find/README.md

 ```

 ### Sorting
-The alternative programs don't have in-built sort functionality afaik.
+The alternative programs don't have in-built sort functionality as far as I know.
 You can pipe their output to the unix `sort` command, but this increases the time taken to ~2s for the "Large" test.

 `pff` has an in-built `-s` flag that sorts the output with a comparatively minor time penalty, the average execution times from enabling this option are:
 - large: 117.6ms -> 177.6ms (33.78% slower)